 HeroWork is a charity that transforms other charities by renovating their buildings.
 They do this through large community events they call Radical Renovations.
 By mobilizing the community, hundreds of volunteers, businesses, donors, and in-kind sponsors, the result is a transformed building at a fraction of the typical time and cost.
 HeroWork’s goal is to renew and expand non-profit community infrastructure so charities can make a bigger impact, become more sustainable, better serve vulnerable populations, and lift up neighbourhoods where these important services are provided.

-The Indigenous Perspectives Society Building
+The Newly Renovated Indigenous Perspectives Society Building